loloboho/Saturn-Explorer/README.md

-Note: This design fails acceptable radiation levels for crew for mission to Enceladus.
+Note: This design fails acceptable radiation levels for a crew to Enceladus.
 Missons to Enceladus will be better met with un-crewed drones.
-Nice try.
-RB 11/29/25
+Other from that, there is some good detailed engineering and CAD drawings.
+RB 11/30/25

 # Saturn Explorer
 ## Fusion-Powered Deep Space Exploration Vessel